alinnman/celestial-navigation/maths/sphere-proof.md

 If you find anything then please feel free to add a PR (Pull Request) vs this document.

-If you find the proofs **incorrect**, maybe indicating a proposed Flat Earth or similar then I advise you to contact the [IAU&nbsp;(International&nbsp;Astronomical&nbsp;Union)](https://iau.org/Iau/About/Secretariat.aspx).
+If you find the proofs fundamentally **incorrect**, maybe indicating a proposed Flat Earth or similar then I advise you to contact the [IAU&nbsp;(International&nbsp;Astronomical&nbsp;Union)](https://iau.org/Iau/About/Secretariat.aspx).